NHSDigital/vaccinations-app/docs/adr/ADR-005_NHS_Login_OIDC_Flow_Library.md

 ### Options
 The primary alternative considered was the openid-client library.
 This is a lower-level library that provides the tools to construct authorization and authentication requests.
-However, it requires manual handling of callbacks and the retrieval of user information.
+However, it requires manual handling of callbacks.
 Additionally, session management would need to be implemented using a separate library.

 ### Outcome
 The decision to use next-auth is reversible.
 Should we encounter significant challenges or limitations with next-auth in